MilovdZee/LEDCircleClock/README.md

 ## Additional features

 The original project had 4 effects, next to the analog clock.
-I (Thijs) have added some more.
+I (Thijs) have added quite some more.
 Here's the total effect/animation list:

 - Base animation: Analog clock (by Milo, February 2021).
 - Sparkle (by Milo, February 2021).